 Automation-layering tools can help you avoid these mistakes

 So while Google makes it ever easier to run automatic PPC ads, the reality is that these campaigns will deliver far better results with your ongoing help and optimization.
-You can either do this work manually or get help from automations you manage and control, like those available in PPC-management software suites like Optmyzr
+You can either do this work manually or get help from automations you manage and control, like those available in PPC-management software suites like Optmyzr.

 “Automation layering” is what we call automation you install that provides checks and balances to Google’s automation.
 This is automation you, the manager sitting in the driver’s seat, insert in the interface between you and the Google Ads system.
 To do this, you don’t need to spend inordinate amounts of time monitoring all the minutiae of the ad engine.
 Instead, use simple rules and scripts to do this work for you.
 You can then focus on the strategic elements that add the most value when you, the human driver, deploy them in the system.

 Automation layering PPC software doesn’t have to cost a lot.
 Optmyzr recently introduced Optmyzr Lite, a free tier of service specifically designed for new Google advertisers with single-business ad budgets under $10k per month.
 Advertisers get access to a dashboard, reports, audits, and optimization suggestions different from and independent of those Google provides.
 It’s a great way to monitor and correct Google AI when it could use your help, as it inevitably will at times.
+Many advertisers say: don’t let the auctioneer tell you how or when to bid.
+Optmyzr Lite is a trustworthy third-party tool that can offer a different perspective on how to optimize your Google Ads account so that you can focus on growing your business.

 Google will notify all Partners of their current status.
 Those that have already met the new requirements will receive their Partners badge immediately and those that have not will receive their badge as soon as they meet all the requirements.